ovn-kubernetes/ovn-kubernetes-mcp/README.md

 }
 ```

-For `http` mode, the server should be started separately.
+For `http` mode, the server should be started separately:

 ```shell
 ./PATH-TO-THE-LOCAL-GIT-REPO/_output/ovnk-mcp-server --transport http --kubeconfig /PATH-TO-THE-KUBECONFIG-FILE